2025

 The ability to maintain uncompromised management of each of these actions is pure gold for any company.

-2. Administration
+Benefits Administration

 Similarly, a well-kept HR database means less work for the accounting department when the weekly or monthly payroll comes.
-One mistake can start a cumbersome snowball effect of endless paperwork and HR pothole patching.
+One mistake can start a cumbersome snowball of endless paperwork and HR pothole patching.

 Here are the standard responsibilities and duties of a human resources generalist who handles administration: